How Much RAM Do You Need for Music Production?

 • Use disk streaming in your sampler so only the start of each sample sits in RAM.

-• Purge unused samples in instruments like Kontakt to keep only what your project plays.
+• Purge unused samples in instruments like Kontakt to keep only what your project plays, and a tidy sample library makes it far easier to know what is actually loaded.

 • Close other apps — browsers and chat tools quietly eat memory while you work.